aosabook/500lines/contingent/contingent.markdown

 The problem, again, is cross-referencing.
 Where do cross-references tend to emerge?
-In text documents, documentation, and printed books!
+In text documents, documentation, and printed books! \newpage

 ## The Problem: Building Document Systems

-Systems to rebuild formatted documents from source texts always seem to do too much work, or too little.
+Systems to rebuild formatted documents from source always seem to do too much work, or too little.

 They do too much work